PickNikRobotics/beta_moveit_website/_posts/2020-10-06-catch-picknik-at-the-democratize-ai-with-open-research-conference.md

 * Michael Beetz (Head of Institute for Artificial Intelligence, Bremen University)
 * Dave Coleman (CEO of PickNik)

-For more information checkout the [event website](https://transair-bridge.org/conference-2/ "event website").
+For more information check out the [event website](https://transair-bridge.org/conference-2/ "event website").